 The more you’re doing, the more time you must be spending being productive in your job, your relationships, and your personal development, right?

-The misconception doesn’t just make us less fruitful in the long run, it also has “profound” negative impacts on our physical and mental health, says Mary Stratos, PA-C, a physician’s assistant at Parsley Health’s New York.
+The misconception doesn’t just make us less fruitful in the long run, it also has “profound” negative impacts on our physical and mental health, says Mary Stratos, PA-C, a physician’s assistant at Parsley Health’s New York center.

 Overbooking your schedule (yes, even with Zoom meetings) taxes your body, creating a physiological response to what it deems as a threat to your wellbeing.
 Thinking it’s under siege, your brain signals the release of more cortisol, adrenaline, and other substances that cause inflammation at the cellular level, Stratos explains.
 Elevated inflammation creates a cascade effect of hormonal imbalances that compromise some of our body’s most basic processes like immunity and metabolism.